mintyphp/mocking/README.md

 - Intercepting class autoload for specific classes to provide a stub that forwards static calls to your expectations
 - Defining namespaced functions on the fly so unqualified function calls (like `microtime()`) in that namespace are routed through your mock

 It’s intentionally small, explicit, and easy to reason about.
+The [blog](https://www.tqdev.com/2025-mocking-static-methods-built-in-functions-php/) has some background information.

 ## Requirements